 When you leverage your gender for the job, you’re indirectly hinting at an employer that you’re ready to settle for lower pay.
-And this doesn’t really work well for you and your career.
+And this doesn’t work well for you and your career.
 This can also have a negative impact on your psychological health.
 You would end up feeling frustrated that your male counterparts with similar or even lesser educational qualifications and skills are earning more.

 What Can You Bring to the Table?

 Remember that employers are more interested in what you can bring to the table or deliver for the company.
 And when you do that at an interview, the focus shifts directly from your gender to your employer’s skills and interests.
-Obviously, an employer will hire you only when they find your qualifications, experience, and skills suitable for the role.
+An employer will hire you only when they find your qualifications, experience, and skills suitable for the role.
 The very fact that you’re at an interview is a clear indicator that an employer is interested in your services.
 Play this card well and speak about how an employer stands to benefit by hiring you over a male candidate.

 Retain Your Bargaining Power

-Throwing away bargaining power is the most common and perhaps the biggest blunder that women commit at an interview.
+Throwing away bargaining power is the most common and perhaps the biggest blunder women commit at an interview.
 This means they’ll not bargain for the salary.
 Instead, they will accept what an employer offers.
 In some cases, women do bargain but often settle for pay lower than their male counterparts.

-As I mentioned earlier, the very fact that an employer is interviewing you shows they’re interested in hiring you because of educational qualifications, experience, and skills.
+As I mentioned earlier, the very fact that an employer is interviewing you shows they’re interested in hiring you because of your educational qualifications, experience, and skills.
 And that’s all the more reasons you should retain your bargaining power.

 To do so, find out from reputed job boards, the Bureau of Labor Statistics website, and LinkedIn, among other resources, the highest possible pay that a person with your qualifications, experience, and skills can get.
 And never hesitate to ask for the highest possible amount without settling for less merely because you’re a woman.